 Will I like working at Red Hat?
 Can you tell me more about the office culture?

 Red Hat has a culture of openness and sharing that's evident in every office, every day.
-It’s an interactive and collaborative meritocracy, where good ideas can come from anywhere and the best ideas win.
+It's an interactive and collaborative meritocracy, where good ideas can come from anywhere and the best ideas win.
 We care more about your work and ideas than what you wear, so you'll see plenty of flip-flops and jeans alongside the usual business casual clothing.
-But don’t let the relaxed environment fool you–we’re working hard to change the industry.
+We even have an annual intern game day.
+But don't let the relaxed environment fool you.
+We're working hard to change the industry.

 Why choose a Red Hat internship?

 You'll do meaningful work you believe in, from your very first day.
 You'll learn a lot in the short time that you're here.
 You will also have numerous opportunities to make connections within the company, whether with fellow interns or senior executives, all while gaining valuable work experience.
 And did we mention loads of free snacks and drinks?